mackelab/theano_shim/README.md

 - `is_theano_object` checks whether a variable is any Theano object (including shared variables)
-- `isshared` checks whether a variable is a shared object (either a Theano shared variable, or an instance `ShimmedShared` which this module provides).
+- `isshared` checks whether a variable is a shared object (either a Theano shared variable, or an instance `ShimmedTensorShared` which this module provides).

 You can also test on `theano_shim.config.use_theano` to check whether Theano is loaded.